akurasy/chat-app-react-nodejs/README.md

 ```

 create Dockerfile for frontend. the frontend is named public in this application. change directory to public.
-put all environmental variables in the dockerfile inside.
+put all environmental variables in the dockerfile.
 to see environmental variables, check the .env file in each directories for frontend and backend to see their env.

 ```